Blog

 However, the revenue you earn within that range depends largely on key variables within your control, such as strategic planning, thorough research, and community involvement.

-Below, we categorized some of the most popular fundraising ideas for schools based on revenue earning potential and effort required, and we’ll also discuss how you can strategically plan and execute these ideas to maximize revenue.
+Below, we categorized some of the most popular fundraising ideas for schools based on revenue-earning potential and the effort required, and we’ll also discuss how you can strategically plan and execute these ideas to maximize revenue.

-If your goal is to drive a few hundred or a few thousand dollars, these short term-fundraiser ideas are for you.
+These short-term fundraising ideas are for you if your goal is to raise a few hundred or a few thousand dollars.
 They’re relatively easy to execute and can be completed in a matter of days or weeks.

 These are also excellent fundraiser ideas if you plan to primarily leverage students to execute the fundraiser, as many students from elementary school to university can assist with these fundraiser campaigns.

-These are excellent events because they only last a few hours, and students often enjoy participating, making them easier to promote and drum up excitement.
+A one-time school fundraising event is an effective idea because it only lasts a few hours and students often enjoy participating, making it easier to promote and drum up excitement.

 To get started, survey your community and ask them which type of fundraiser they would enjoy the most.
 The best fundraiser idea is ultimately the idea your community is most excited about, as word of mouth will be the best promotion.

-Select a date and time and begin planning it at least eight weeks in advance so you’ll have plenty of time to promote them.
+Select a date and time and begin planning it at least eight weeks in advance so you’ll have plenty of time to promote the event.

 Next, enlist a group of volunteers who will help you manage the event.
 The best volunteers are often parents, teachers, and other community members who will benefit from the fundraiser.